kristjanjansen/fachwerk2/README.md

 createApp(App).mount("#app");
 ```

-The actual [production version compiler](./src/components/VCompiler.js) is a little more sophisticated, including error handling and injecting utility functions, but the basic idea is the same.
+[The actual compiler](./src/components/VCompiler.js) is a little more sophisticated, including error handling and injecting utility functions, but the basic idea is the same.

 ### Content display